Conceiva/MezzmoKodiPlugin/README.txt

+v2.0.0.0a  New beta release

+-  Updated Kodi logging to a new format which will be required after June 30, 2020.
+-  Changed file extension change checking method to use pathnumber vs. parsing file extensions.
+Eliminated issue with flase positives on change detection with Kodi 19 and improves addon performance.

 v2.0.0.0

 -  Initial Kodi 19 supported release based upon 1.0.7.7 code.
-This version is only for Kodi 19 and will not load on Kodi 18.
+THis version is only for Kodi 19 and will not load on Kodi 18.

 v1.0.7.7